 3 others were documented as voting while ineligible but have not been charged.
-An additional voter documented as ineligible was found in 2006.293
+An additional voter documented as ineligible was found in 2006.203

 Double voters: A computer glitch in Milwaukee caused at least 314 voters who re-registered before or on Election Day to be listed twice on the rolls, with a notation of voting next to each listing.
-Each was given only a single ballot.204
+Each was given only a single ballot.

 83 people allegedly voted twice; 14 allegedly voted both absentee and in person, 9 allegedly voted in Milwaukee and other cities, 59 allegedly voted twice in Milwaukee, and 1 allegedly voted twice in Madison.
 205 Of the 59 voters alleged to have voted twice in Milwaukee, most registered twice but voted only once.
 51 were cleared by investigators, 1 was acquitted at trial, 1 received no verdict at trial, and 1 was found incompetent to stand trial.
-Finally, another voter named Gloria Bell-Piphus.
+Finally, another voter named Gloria Bell believes that she was confused with a woman named Gloria Bell-Piphus.
 206